SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-members/send-email-to.md

 6. Send the email by clicking one of the following buttons:
     * Send: The email is sent and will be available in the **Activities** section tab.
     * Send and archive: The email is sent and saved as a document.
-See more information below.

 7. If you selected **Send and archive**, the **Document** dialog opens when you send the email.
 [Add information in this dialog as necessary][1].